stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 | `transform.scale` and `transform.position`                        | `Transform.WorldMatrix.Decompose(out Vector3 scale, out Vector3 translation)`                          |
 | `transform.scale`, `transform.rotation`, and `transform.position` | `Transform.WorldMatrix.Decompose(out Vector3 scale, out Quaternion rotation, out Vector3 translation)` |

->[!Note]
+> [!NOTE]
 > `WorldMatrix` is only updated after the entire Update loop runs, which means that you may be reading outdated data if that object's or its parent's position changed between the previous frame and now.
 To ensure you're reading the latest position and rotation, you should force the matrix to update by calling `Transform.UpdateWorldMatrix()` before reading from it.

 #### Transform Directions